ThePrincelle/scalpa-to-mips/README.md

 ## Technologies used

-The compiler is made with the following languages:
+The compiler is made with the following languages and/or technologies:
 - Lex
 - Yacc
 - C